Cucuzacu/Linux2ME/README.md

 That button between the arrow keys sends the command.
 "#" opens a textbox to type, on QWERTY phones just use the keyboard.

+## RAM Cache Pages

+Increase the amount of cache pages as much as you can until the app crashes because of an Out of Memory Exception.

 # License
 MIT